 Companies are made of people.
 And what drives your company through the next challenges is not your product, revenue, or even the brand you’ve already created.
 These points can help, of course.
 However, employees are the ones who help a company grow.

-Here at Pipefy, we care about our Culture and its benefits.
-Anyone can copy your product, features or even your brand.
+Here at Pipefy, we care about our culture and its benefits.
+Anyone can copy your product, features, or even your brand.
 But nobody can copy the way you accept challenges and solve problems.
 That’s what Culture truly means.

 So, I’ll ask you two questions.
-Will the next person you hire only be there to solve a temporary problem without growth opportunities or will they become top talent that will drive your company forward?
+Will the next person you hire only be there to solve a temporary problem without growth opportunities or will they become the top talent that will drive your company forward?

-You’re probably after the person who will accept more challenges, learn humbly and grow with the company, right?
+You’re probably after the person who will accept more challenges, learn humbly, and grow with the company, right?
 So here comes the second question: what are you and your company doing to attract and motivate these profiles of people?

 Strategic thinking during the recruitment process is the key to achieve the results you are hoping for.
 So let’s take a look at the main points you should consider while recruiting a new employee and its benefits.